 How to dispose of chemical waste

-- Do not put liquid chemicals into your black refuse bin or red recycling bin.
+- Do not put liquid chemicals into your grey refuse bin or red recycling bin.

 - Take chemicals you wish to dispose of to Chalvey Household Waste Recycling Centre, free of charge.